When worry, uncertainty, and endless analysis leave you feeling

 For some people, these worries emerge after a betrayal, painful relationship experience, or significant life transition.

-For others, the anxiety seems to appear even when the relationship is generally healthy and stable.
+For others, the anxiety can appear even when the relationship is generally healthy and stable.

 Whatever brought you here, relationship anxiety can make it difficult to trust yourself, trust your partner, or feel settled in the relationship.